Prepare and load your own data

 memberOf: dcid:who/g/WHO, dcid:who/g/Smoking

-Prepare the CSV data files
+Step 2: Prepare the CSV observation files

 CSV files using explicit schema contain the following columns using the following headings: